Intermesh/groupoffice-docs/install/config.rst

 Branding
 --------

-If you'd like to brand Group-Office you can easily do this:
+If you'd like to brand GroupOffice you can easily do this:

 Edit the configuration or global configuration file and add::

-    $config['product_name'] = 'My Office'; //Will replace the word 'Group-Office' with 'My Office'
+    $config['product_name'] = 'My Office'; //Will replace the word 'GroupOffice' with 'My Office'
     $config['custom_css_url'] = '/branding/style.css'; //Loads a custom CSS stylesheet.
     $config['support_link'] = 'https://docs.example.com/'; //Changes the URL behind "Help" in the main menu.
 Can also be an e-mail address